SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “The dress is yours, there never was a client.
 I made them up.
 I’m sorry I lied, I just wanted to surprise you with a dress,” Rarity said.

 Pinkie’s mouth hung open for a second, then she closed it and started tearing up.
-“Oh, thank you Rarity, you're the best!”
+“Oh, thank you, Rarity, you're the best!”
 She wrapped Rarity in a tight hug.

 They pulled away from the hug and stared into each other's eyes, not speaking.